-Craig recently left the army after serving for 19 years.
-During his last tour, 18 of his friends were killed in action, which had a significant impact on his mental health and caused PTSD.
+Craig was in the army for 19 years and during his last tour, 18 of his friends were killed in action.
+He recently left and his experiences have had a significant impact on his mental health, causing PTSD.
 But Craig didn’t feel like he could turn to anyone for help or support because he thought it wasn’t what army veterans do – especially someone who was a martial arts champion and physical trainer for his regiment.
 He concluded people would tell him to toughen up and get on with it, so he turned to alcohol to numb the anxiety.

-Craig was living at his girlfriend’s house when he left the army but when his alcohol use got out of control, she asked him to leave and he found himself rough sleeping.
+He was living at his girlfriend’s house after leaving the army but when his alcohol use got out of control, she asked Craig to leave and he found himself rough sleeping.
 During the outbreak of COVID-19, Craig was placed in an emergency B&B accommodation and was referred to Launchpad for longer-term support.
-Within six days, we assessed Craig on the phone, moved him into our supported housing, allocated him a support worker and developed a support plan to get him back on his feet – all while working hard to keep both Craig and our staff safe from the virus.
+Within six days, Launchpad’s team assessed Craig on the phone, moved him into our supported housing, allocated him a support worker and developed a support plan to get him back on his feet – all while working hard to keep both Craig and our staff safe from the virus.

-When Craig moved into his property he was so grateful and thanked the team for giving him the first building block to get his life back on track.
+When Craig moved into his property he was so grateful and thanked the team for giving him the first building block to get his life back on track – particularly in the middle of lockdown.
 Since we’ve been working with him, he’s told us how overwhelmed he’s been with the help that is available out there and that he’s not felt this stable for a long time.
 Craig said it shows what having secure accommodation can do for everything else in your life.
 We couldn’t agree more, Craig.